 - 1. Access the Policy Admin page. - 2.
 For each execution result type which you do not want to retain execution history records indefinitely, perform the following steps: - a) In the Execution History Settings workspace, in the Retention Period section, select Duration.
-The Duration and Every fields appear. - b) In the Duration box, enter the duration in months for which you want to retain the execution history logs in the database. - 3.
-In the Every box, enter the time interval at which the automated job must run to delete old execution history records from the database. - By default, the time interval that you enter is defined in hours.
-However, you can select the required unit from the drop-down list box to specify the interval in other units of time. - 4.
-Select Save.
+The Duration and Every fields appear.

+- b) In the Duration box, enter the duration in months for which you want to retain the execution history logs in the database. - 3.
+In the Schedule for background cleanup job box, enter the following detail: - REPEAT INTERVAL: The repeat interval at which the automated job must run to delete old Policy Execution History records. - NEXT OCCURRENCE: The next occurrence date for the selected Repeat Interval. - START DATE: The start date to enable the job. - END REPEAT: The end date for the job. - TIMEZONE: The timezone that will be considered for running the job.

+By default, the time interval that you enter is defined in hours.
+However, you can select the required unit from the radio button to specify the interval in other units of time in REPEAT INTERVAL.

+4. Select Save.